LauraEmmaVarney/fe-tech-task/README.md

 - Look at how the user experience could be improved by considering different types of user (mobile vs desktop, wifi vs 3G etc) or by general improvements that would benifit all users.

 ### Part 2
-Write some unit or feature tests for the code you've written.
+Write some automated tests for the code you've written.
 You do not need to have complete test coverage we just want to see that you have some experience in writing automated tests!

 ## Running the code

+### 1. Install PHP
 The code does need PHP8 in order to run.
 If you are on a Mac, the built-in version of PHP should suffice!

+### 2. Install Composer
+Laravel uses composer to manage dependencies, as such you'll need to download composer and install this project's dependencies.

+Please follow the steps listed on https://getcomposer.org/download/ to download composer.

+Once installed, simply run `php composer.phar install`.

+### 3. Run the application

 Navigate to the root of the codebase and run the following command: